test-cohort-2014/test-challenge/my_quirk.md

-*Jay Bobo*
+**Christoph's quirk

-Mi quirk - I have no quirks.
-P.S.
-I don't like to follow instructions. :P
+I really like to learn in depth about random facts.